 By 2007 Michael House programs were in full swing.
 We had welcomed and housed about thirty moms, developed important partnerships in the community, and our reputation as an exemplary resource for young women in crisis pregnancy situations was well established.

 Since 2003 Michael House has grown from a humble three-bedroom house to a six-bedroom residence offering space to young women and their babies.
-Now in our second decade, we have recently completed construction on eight supportive housing apartments, which means that Michael House can now assist even more women and children make the critical transition to independent living in the community.
+Now in our second decade, we have recently completed construction on eight supportive housing apartments in fall 2015 called Emily’s Place.
+Michael House can now assist even more women and children make the critical transition to independent living in the community.